BradZzz/TestStoryBook2/README.md

 npm install

 ### Create new component
-Before embarking on your journey, be sure to get acquainted with the basics https://storybook.js.org/tutorials/intro-to-storybook/vue/en/get-started/
+Before embarking on your journey, be sure to get acquainted with the basics: https://storybook.js.org/tutorials/intro-to-storybook/vue/en/get-started/

 #### Single component